El Secreto de sus Ojos (2009)

 ‘¿Te das cuenta, Benjamín?
 El tipo puede cambiar de todo: de cara, de casa, de familia, de novia, de religión, de Dios…pero hay una cosa que no puede cambiar, Benjamín… no puede cambiar…de pasión’.
 (Pablo Sandoval)

-Apart from being a brain-teaser, ‘El Secreto de sus Ojos’ is an emotional and touching masterpiece, subtly mediating between passion and fear, obsession and repulsion.
-The romance between Benjamin and Irene is both touchingly sad and inspirational.
-Here, the director, Juan José Campanella, managed to achieve the perfect equilibrium: portraying a gripping crime story, while at the same, according sufficient time and depth for a touching and provoking love story to take place.
+Apart from being a real “brain-teaser”, ‘El Secreto de sus Ojos’ is also an emotional and touching masterpiece, subtly mediating between passion and fear, obsession and repulsion.
+The romance between Benjamin and Irene is both touchingly sad, and inspirational and liberating.
+Here, director Juan José Campanella, managed to achieve the perfect equilibrium: portraying a gripping crime story, while at the same, according sufficient time and depth for a touching and provoking love story to develop (even if one-sided most of the time).
 The director achieves this equilibrium without spoiling or confusing the plot in the least.
 Another impressive aspect of this movie is the way so many different film’s layers and themes interact with each other and work amazingly well together: the film may be viewed as a suspenseful noir thriller, a romantic melodrama, an intriguing crime drama, a comedy full of moral complexities and paradoxes, and even a political documentary.
 But, whatever it actually is, few will deny that the movie feels like a big slap on the face given to so many other crime thrillers made in 2009 and before; few will deny the film’s provocative, brave and thought-provoking force.
 This may be partly due to the flawless and intelligent script, which is based on the novel by Eduardo Sacheri ‘La Pregunta de sus Ojos“.

 Another interesting aspect of this film is the way it presents the justice system in Argentina.
-It presents it as a wholly unjust and corrupt institution which only concerns with the appearance of fairness and efficiency.
-The key quotes here come from Romano, a rival colleague of Benjamin, who says ‘…justice is nothing by an island, this is the real world’…and to Irene – ‘I bet, they do not teach new Argentina in Harvard?’.
-This state of affairs may actually reflect the actual political turmoil of Argentina in the 1970s, when political violence was actually implicitly endorsed by the state.
+It presents it as a wholly unjust and corrupt institution which only concerns with the appearances of fairness and efficiency.
+The key quotes here come from Romano, a rival colleague of Benjamin, who says ‘…justice is nothing by an island, this is the real world’…and to Irene – ‘I bet, they do not teach “new” Argentina at Harvard?’.
+This state of affairs may actually reflect the actual political turmoil in Argentina in the 1970s, when political violence had actually been implicitly endorsed by the state.

 One criticism of ‘El Secreto de sus Ojos’ is that it gets too slow at times, and can drag a little, especially half-way through the film.
-However, regardless of how unnecessarily lengthy the film may appear at times, the ending makes up for it, probably in the exact way ‘Shawshank Redemption (1994)’s ending can be re-watched endlessly.
-The film may also confuse as it jumps back and forth in time, although the altered appearances of the main characters means that it is not such a problem to tell whether the action is happening now, or happened 25 years ago.
+However, regardless of how unnecessarily lengthy the film may appear at times, the ending makes up for it, and probably does so in the exact way ‘Shawshank Redemption (1994)’s ending makes up for it and can be re-watched millions of times.
+The film may also confuse as it jumps back and forth in time, although the altered appearances of the main characters means that it is not such a problem to tell whether the action is happening now, or has already happened twenty-five years ago.
 Also, the film may not be to everyone’s taste, in a way such films as ‘Seven’ (1995) or ‘In the Cut’ do not appeal to everyone.

-Despite minor flaws, ‘El Secreto de sus Ojos’ is a great achievement of the Argentinian cinema; in 2009 the film became the second highest grosser in the Argentinian history.
+Despite minor flaws, ‘El Secreto de sus Ojos’ is a great achievement of the Argentinian cinema.
+In 2009, the film became the second highest grosser in the Argentinian history.
 This complex film has an absorbing plot, with some very entertaining twists, great directing, outstanding acting, beautiful soundtrack and a satisfying ending.
-‘El Secreto de sus Ojos’ is also very emotionally moving, while, at the same time, remaining highly thought-provoking.
-Simply unmissable.
+‘El Secreto de sus Ojos’ is also very emotionally-moving, while, at the same time, remaining highly thought-provoking.
+In sum, this film is simply unmissable.
 10/10